On Dynamic Distributed Computing: NOW: Overlay of clusters

-\paragraph{Cluster merging.} This operation is initiated simultaneously by all the nodes of a cluster $C$ containing less than $\frac{k\log^2 N}{l}$ users (for the same fixed parameter $l$ described previously).
-In this situation, a cluster has to be removed, and moreover on order to be able to apply Theorems \ref{thmI(G)} and \ref{thmMaxDegree}, this cluster has to be chosen at random, which is achieved using the primitive {\randCl}.
-The nodes contained in $C$ proceed as if they were joining the network while the nodes from the chosen cluster $C'$ become the nodes of $C$.
+\paragraph{Merge.} This operation is initiated simultaneously by all nodes of a cluster $C$ containing less than $\frac{k\log N}{l}$ users (for the same fixed parameter $l$ described previously).
+In this situation, a cluster, chosen at random in order to ensure Properties \ref{p(G)} and \ref{pMaxDegree}, has to be removed.
+This is achieved using the primitive {\randCl}.
+Nodes in $C$ proceed as if they were joining the network while the nodes from the chosen cluster $C'$ become members of $C$.
 In $\G^R$, $C'$ is removed by using the operation {\leave} described in Section \ref{expander}.